tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

   MACHINES.

 - **What** (10 min)
-    - Two Enviromments our apps will live on.
+    - Two Environments our apps will live on.
 Production and Development.
     - Every terminal has an env that we have access to, to run at anytime.
      Server or no Server these are the terminals env  variables needed to run the variables.